-- It prevents starting when the transmission is in gear and the sidestand is up, but the clutch lever is not pulled. - It prevents starting when the transmission is in gear and the clutch lever is pulled, but the sidestand is still down. - It cuts the running engine when the sidestand is moved down.
+- It prevents starting when the transmission is in gear and the sidestand is up, but the clutch lever is not pulled. - It prevents starting when the transmission is in gear and the clutch lever is pulled, but the sidestand is still down. - It cuts the running engine when the transmission is in gear and the sidestand is moved down.